Terry Scholars, Class of 2019

 Lamar High School, Houston

 Max Helman was captain of a hip-hop dance team at Soundbox Studios, as well as director of Core Kids, a youth dance training team.
 He was a member of the tennis and badminton teams.
 Helman interned at St. Joseph Medical Center and the Houston Grand Opera, was a church camp counselor for children affected by Hurricane Harvey, and taught dance classes to the Girl Scouts of San Jacinto.
-He is majoring in geosciences.
+He is majoring in finance.

 Irma Lerma Rangel Young Women’s Leadership School, Dallas